-Over the past few days I have been sharing my favorite looks from 2016 and explaining why they are right for my shape or my lifestyle.
+Over the past few days, I have been sharing my favorite looks from 2016 and explaining why they are right for my shape or my lifestyle.
 I hope you have enjoyed this project and that perhaps it has provided some helpful tips for you.
 Today I am sharing the final installment of the year in review.

 I almost always wear a jacket when we go out in the evening.
 Accessories and a great jacket added to my basic tank and pants can take me anywhere in style.
 The comfortable red jacket shown above is appropriate for events in cooler weather.
 It is by IC Collection from ShopMyFairLady.com.
-Use the code (Holidays) to get 15% off until the end of December.

-Size and shape have nothing to do with my choice to wear jackets for evening.
-I have never been comfortable showing lots of skin but most definitely not at sixty.
+Size and shape have nothing to do with my choice to wear jackets for the evening.
+I have never been comfortable showing lots of skin, but most definitely not at sixty.
 I am never deceived into believing that candlelight will make me look good in a skimpy cocktail dress.
 I always wear something similar to the looks above and below to black tie optional events.

 Black and white are the dominant colors in my wardrobe of easy to mix and match separate pieces.
 I take a good hard look at these items each time I wear them.
 Has the color started to fade?
 Is any part of the garment starting to wear thin or pill?

 The outdated rule of “Never wear white after Labor Day” has thankfully been put to rest.
 If we are still following our mother’s style cues, we might be dating ourselves.
 Mixing your handbag color and shoe color is much more current than matching them, for one example.
 I never wear my fashion jewelry for more than two or three years.
-I wore big clip on earrings in the eighties with my short hair, but I wouldn’t touch them now.
+I wore big clip-on earrings in the eighties with my short hair, but I wouldn’t touch them now.

-Speaking of white; white jackets are always part of my basic wardrobe.
+Speaking of white, white jackets are always part of my basic wardrobe.
 I have a short white trench coat, white denim jackets, white blazers, and white cropped jackets.
 They go with everything, but they do not last very long for the reasons stated above.
 They are always rotating out of my collection as they start to lose their luster.
 When I buy new white jackets, I always look for edgy details because I never want them to look like lab coats.
 Since I do not plan to keep the white jackets for very long, I always look for them at the end of summer on the sale racks.

 Head to Toe

 I couldn’t wait to grow up and wear makeup!
 I still remember watching old black and white movies at four years old and thinking that wearing red lipstick must be the very best part of being an adult.
 It’s also time for a reality check in that department.
-Wearing too much makeup might look OK in a photo, but in life, I know that it isn’t serving me well.
+Wearing too much makeup might look OK in a photo, but I know that it isn’t serving me well.
 The quality of my skin is different now.
-I have started wearing much less than I did in previous years.
+I have started wearing much less makeup than I did in previous years.
 Keeping an open mind is very youthful.
 Doing something because you have always done it can be very aging.